ttsiodras/HexSpeak/README.md

 I added a `bench` rule in my Makefile, that measures 10 runs of `solve` for 14-character long HexSpeak phrases.
-I used `time.time()` in Python, and Clojure's `time` to do the measurements.
+I used `time.time()` in Python, and Clojure's `time` to do the measurements *(but see also section below about JMH and Criterium)*.
 I took the minimum of the 10 runs, to avoid (a) the JVM's startup cost and (b) to also take advantage of the 'warm-up' of the HotSpot technology *(the first couple of `solve` runs are much slower than the rest, since the JVM figures out the best places to JIT at run-time)*.